MarkBind/markbind/docs/userGuide/deployingTheSite.md

 ## Previewing Pull Requests for MarkBind sites

-**If you are hosting your MarkBind project on Github, you can setup <tooltip content="Pull Request previews">PR previews</tooltip> in order to automatically build and deploy the modified MarkBind site based on the changes in the PR.**
+**If you are hosting your MarkBind project on GitHub, you can setup <tooltip content="Pull Request previews">PR previews</tooltip> in order to automatically build and deploy the modified MarkBind site based on the changes in the PR.**

 ### Previewing PRs using Netlify